Sign up for our Email Newsletter

 A U.S. citizen is also deemed to be “habitually resident” in the United States if he or she is domiciled abroad, but the U.S. citizen plans to take either of the following actions before satisfying the 2-year residence and custody requirements that would permit the child to immigrate under section 101(b)(1)(E):

-• A child whose classification is sought as a Convention adoptee is generally deemed to be habitually resident in the country of the child’s citizenship.
-If the child’s actual residence is outside the country of the child’s citizenship, the child will be deemed habitually resident in that other country, rather than in the country of citizenship, if the Central Authority or another competent authority of the country in which the child has his or her actual residence has determine that the child’s status in that country is sufficiently stable for that country properly to exercise jurisdiction over the child’s adoption or custody2.
+A child whose classification is sought as a Convention adoptee is generally deemed to be habitually resident in the country of the child’s citizenship.
+If the child’s actual residence is outside the country of the child’s citizenship, the child will be deemed habitually resident in that other country, rather than in the country of citizenship.
+The Central Authority, or another competent authority, of the country in which the child has his or her actual residence must determine that the child’s status in that country is sufficiently stable for that country to properly exercise jurisdiction over the child’s adoption or custody2.

-However, if the US adopting court receives a written statement from the Central Authority of the child’s citizenship country indicating that the Central Authority of the child’s citizenship country is aware of 1)the child’s presence in the United States, and of 2) the proposed adoption, and 3)that the Central Authority has determined that the child is not habitually resident in that country and enters an adoption order that expressly states the above 3 facts, USCIS will accept that determination.
-And if all the other requirements of section 101(b)(1)(E) are met, the Form I-130 could be approved.
+However, if the U.S. adopting court receives a written statement from the Central Authority of the child’s citizenship country indicating that the Central Authority of the child’s citizenship country is aware of 1)the child’s presence in the United States, 2) the proposed adoption, and 3)that the Central Authority has determined that the child is not habitually resident in that country and enters an adoption order that expressly states the above 3 facts, USCIS will accept that determination.
+If all the other requirements of section 101(b)(1)(E) are met, the Form I-130 could be approved.
 (Transferred from a Convention adoption to a Family petition I-130)

-But practically, it is very difficult to obtain the written determination from the Central Authority that the child is no longer a “habitual resident” of that country.
+Practically, it is very difficult to obtain a written determination from the Central Authority of a child’s country that the child is no longer a “habitual resident” of that country.
 The difficulty arises because the U.S. is the only country currently requesting such a written determination.
 Other Central Authorities are unfamiliar with the request and do not make it a high priority to comply.
 There are some countries whose Central Authorities have reportedly indicated to the U.S. Department of State that they will never issue such a letter.
-Other countries, such as Mexico, are very problematic6.
+Other countries, such as Mexico, are very problematic.6

 Citations: